FP&A Salary Guide 2025: Roles, Career Path, and Pay Progression

 Do I need an MBA for FP&A?

-Also useful to land a top FP&A role, 34% of top job listings ask for an MBA.
-Kedar Kale, MENA FP&A at Amazon, says
+An MBA is also useful when it comes to landing an FP&A role.
+34% of top job listings ask for an MBA, while Kedar Kale, MENA FP&A at Amazon, says:

 “The strength an MBA brings to an FP&A role is in terms of better business acumen, presentation skills, and the ability to connect the dots.